 Use a Generic LED Fixture

-Use a generic LED fixture when no profile exists for your hardware.
+Patch pixel-based LED hardware when no specific profile exists for it.

 Available generic types

-A linear strip of individually addressable pixels.
-Configure the pixel count and color variant when adding.
-Use for LED strips, LED tape, and linear wash fixtures.
+The Generic LED Bar is a linear strip of individually addressable pixels.
+Set the pixel count and color variant when adding.
+Use it for LED strips, LED tape, and linear wash fixtures.

-A ring of individually addressable pixels.
-Configure the pixel count and color variant when adding.
-Use for LED rings and circular fixtures.
+The Generic LED Circle is a ring of individually addressable pixels.
+It takes the same pixel count and color variant.
+Use it for LED rings and circular fixtures.

 Color variants